Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/README.md

 # Healthcare Market Expansion Strategy – Finland

 ## Project overview
 This project simulates an analytics consulting assignment for an (imaginary) private healthcare company exploring opportunities to invest their business in smaller Finnish counties.
-The objective was to identify counties with **high potential demand** and **low competitive intensity** to support data-driven investment decisions.
+The objective was to identify market gaps in Finnish counties, AKA counties with **high potential demand** and **low competitive intensity** to support data-driven investment decisions.
 Analysis was based on open demographic data from: https://stat.fi/tup/avoin-data/paikkatietoaineistot/paavo.html

 ## 🎯 Business objectives
 - Assess regional healthcare demand accross Finnish counties